 Globalist is the only World of Hyatt tier that automatically gets club lounge access.
 However, Explorist members will earn four club lounge access awards through milestone benefits — and even Discoverists can get two lounge access awards through milestone benefits as they work their way to the next tier of status.

-For example, a Hyatt member who got Discoverist status by opening The World Of Hyatt Credit Card may get two lounge access awards through milestone benefits after they stay 10 qualifying nights.
-That’s because they received a credit of 10 qualifying nights through a special offer, getting them halfway to that milestone benefit.
+For example, a Hyatt member who got Discoverist status by opening World of Hyatt Credit Card may get two lounge access awards through milestone benefits after they stay 10 qualifying nights.
+That's because they received a credit of 10 qualifying nights through a special offer, getting them halfway to that milestone benefit.

 Club lounge access comes with a complimentary continental breakfast and appetizers in the evening.
 If the hotel you're staying at doesn't have a club lounge, you'll be granted a free full breakfast each day for you and up to one other adult and two children.

 Hyatt Free Night Awards are relatively flexible and easy to apply.
 You can use them at any hotel, without blackout dates, as long as that hotel is within the limits specified by your Free Night Award.
 Most Free Night Awards are restricted to category 1-4 hotels — this does exclude many luxury properties and resorts, but plenty of great properties would still be available.

 Some Free Night Awards do include category 1-7 hotels: For example, you get a category 1-7 Free Night Award as a Milestone Reward when you reach 60 nights or 100,000 base points.
 Plus, Lifetime Globalists get one category 1-7 Free Night Award each year.
 With these Free Night Awards, you can book any hotel in the Hyatt portfolio.
 However, the hotel must have standard room availability on your selected dates.